 DNRC will publish notice of a hearing on the proposal for three successive weeks in an area newspaper and hold a public hearing at least 90 days after the proposal but not less than 30 days after the notice is published.
-Each well driller licensed in Montana whose address is within the county where the area in question is located will receive a copy of the notice and petition individually.
-So will each person who according to DNRC records uses groundwater, the presiding officer of each incorporated municipality located in the groundwater area, and any other person who may be interested or affected by the proposal.
+Notice will be sent to each water right holder with a diversion within the proposed controlled groundwater area, all landowners of record within the proposal area, and each well driller licensed in Montana whose address is within the county where the area in question is located, and any other person who may be interested or affected by the proposal.